iamcal/homespring.js/README.md

 to watch for program completion.
 Output is not returned, so the callback must be used.

 `tick()` synchronously executes a single tick of the program, then returns.
 This can be used for building an interactive debugger.
-Callbacks must be used for input and output.
+Callbacks must be used for output.
 Termination can be detected either via a callback or checking the `.terminated` property.

 ### Callbacks